Photograph: Georgie Glynn Smith

 - 3 radishes, sliced

-- A quarter of white cabbage, core removed discarded, the rest finely shredded
+- ¼ white cabbage, core removed discarded, the rest finely shredded

 - 2 spring onions, trimmed and sliced